gamelaster/opensupports-docker/README.md

 docker-compose up -d
 ```

-In `docker-compose.yml`, if `HOST=hostname/endpoint` is set it will override the default hostname value.
+In `docker-compose.yml`, if `HOST=hostname` is set it will override the default hostname value.

 Now, browse to `http://yourip:5443/`, and proceed through installation.
 When it will ask for database credentials, fill it following:
 - MySQL Host: `mariadb`